 Cost and time savings

-Inventory management lets you know which items are most popular, those frequently combined in the same orders, and others that take the longest to transit in and out of storage.
+How your inventory is physically organized impacts the time it takes for employees to find and ship items, which affects how quickly you can fulfill orders and grow customer satisfaction.
+Inventory management lets you know which items are most popular, which are frequently combined in the same orders, and which take the longest to transit in and out of storage.
 You can use this data to determine how to arrange inventory efficiently.

 Automation and analytics

 Automated tools provide opportunities to systematically track and analyze inventory data.
 By using inventory management software, a business can automatically collect data about existing stock, how frequently and quickly it moves through the inventory, and more.
 This information can offer insight into sales patterns, highlight opportunities for improving inventory management practices, and help automate processes like estimated shipping times.

 Thousands of items are recalled in the United States each year.
 If an item sold is subject to a recall, the seller must accept returns from customers who purchased it while identifying and removing any unsold products affected by the recall.
 In these difficult situations, inventory management tools that quickly identify where and when the seller acquired the product are critical for responding to the recall effectively.

 Inventory management can be broken down into a number of different processes and strategies.
 The following techniques can help you get started.